-A matrix decomposition is a way of reducing a complex matrix into its constituent parts which are in simpler forms.
-The underlying principle of the decompositional approach to matrix computation is that it is not the business of the matrix algorithmists to solve particular problems, but it is an approach that can simplify more complex matrix operations which can be performed on the decomposed parts rather than on the original matrix itself.
-At a general level, a matrix decomposition task on matrix $\bA$ can be cast as \begin{itemize} \item $\bA=\bQ\bU$: where $\bQ$ is an orthogonal matrix that contains the same column space as $\bA$ and $\bU$ is a relatively simple and sparse matrix to reconstruct $\bA$. \item $\bA=\bQ\bT\bQ^\top$: where $\bQ$ is orthogonal such that $\bA$ and $\bT$ are \textit{similar matrices} \footnote{See Definition~\ref{definition:similar-matrices} (p.~\pageref{definition:similar-matrices}) for a rigorous definition.} that share the same properties such as same eigenvalues, and sparsity.
-Moreover, working on $\bT$ is an easier task compared to that of $\bA$. \item $\bA=\bU\bT\bV$: where $\bU, \bV$ are orthogonal matrices such that the columns of $\bU$ and the rows of $\bV$ constitute an orthonormal basis of the column space and row space of $\bA$ respectively. \item $\underset{m\times n}{\bA}=\underset{m\times r}{\bB}\gap \underset{r\times n}{\bC}$: where $\bB,\bC$ are full rank matrices that can reduce the memory storage of $\bA$.
-In practice, a low-rank approximation $\underset{m\times n}{\bA}\approx \underset{m\times k}{\bD}\gap \underset{k\times n}{\bF}$ can be employed where $k<r$ is called the \textit{numerical rank} of the matrix such that the matrix can be stored much more inexpensively and can be multiplied rapidly with vectors or other matrices.
-An approximation of the form $\bA=\bD\bF$ is useful for storing the matrix $\bA$ more frugally (we can store $\bD$ and $\bF$ using $k(m+n)$ floats, as opposed to $mn$ numbers for storing $\bA$), for efficiently computing a matrix-vector product $\bb = \bA\bx$ (via $\bc = \bF\bx$ and $\bb = \bD\bc$), for data interpretation, and much more.
+A matrix decomposition involves breaking down a complex matrix into its constituent parts, simplifying its representation.
+The underlying principle of this approach is that, rather than solving specific problems directly, matrix algorithms focus on simplifying more complex matrix operations.
+These operations can be performed on the decomposed components, rather than the original matrix itself.
+At a general level, a matrix decomposition task for a matrix $\bA$ can be formulated as follows: \begin{itemize} \item $\bA=\bQ\bU$: Here, $\bQ$ is an orthogonal matrix that contains the same column space as $\bA$, while $\bU$ is a relatively simple and sparse matrix used to reconstruct $\bA$. \item $\bA=\bQ\bT\bQ^\top$: In this case, $\bQ$ is orthogonal such that $\bA$ and $\bT$ are \textit{similar matrices} \footnote{See Definition~\ref{definition:similar-matrices} for a rigorous definition.} that share essential properties such as eigenvalues and sparsity.
+Additionally, working with $\bT$ is computationally simpler than working with $\bA$. \item $\bA=\bU\bT\bV$: In this formulation, $\bU$ and $\bV$ are orthogonal matrices such that the columns of $\bU$ and the rows of $\bV$ form orthonormal bases for the column space and row space of $\bA$, respectively. \item $\underset{m\times n}{\bA}=\underset{m\times r}{\bB} \gapthree \underset{r\times n}{\bC}$: Here, $\bB$ and $\bC$ are full-rank matrices capable of reducing the memory storage requirements for $\bA$.
+In practical applications, a low-rank approximation, $\underset{m\times n}{\bA}\approx \underset{m\times k}{\bD}\gapthree \underset{k\times n}{\bF}$, where $k<r$ is the \textit{numerical rank} of the matrix, proves beneficial.
+This approximation allows for more efficient storage of the matrix $\bA$, requiring only $k(m+n)$ floats instead of $mn$ numbers.
+Additionally, it facilitates the efficient computation of matrix-vector products, $\bb = \bA\bx$, through intermediate steps involving $\bc = \bF\bx$ and $\bb = \bD\bc$.
+This approximation method is also valuable for data interpretation and other computational tasks.